Digging through 2D densely-packed coarse granular media as a critical phenomenon: Results and Discussion

 \subsection{The manual digger in a layer of cylindrical particles}

-The simplest experimental setup to validate the repetitive moving procedure is to use granular particles with a simple geometry.
+The simplest experimental setup to validate the repetitive moving procedure is to use circular granular particles.
 We first test the manually-operated digger within a layer of bidisperse wood cylinders of $\phi_{2D} \approx 0.762$.
 With no chance of interlocking between particles, the manual digger can proceed without using vibrations.
-An explanatory time-lapse images showing how the digger captured and secured a granular particle is shown in Fig. \ref{fig:Exp_cylinder_6th_L95_details}, where the captured particle are marked in red while the neighbors that show cooperative motions are marked in white with particles displacements measured and marked by visual tracking.
-Its corresponding movie clip is in the Supplemental Material \cite{supp1}, where the digger wiggles and pushes to disturb the local network formed between the targeted particle and its neighbors.
-The targeted particle is indirectly pushed into the front recess of the digger through the cooperative motion between involved particles.
-For the digger to move by a distance comparable to its size, at least $(D_d/d_L)^2$ particles have to be relocated.
+An explanatory time-lapse images showing how the digger captured and secured a granular particle is shown in Fig. \ref{fig:Exp_cylinder_6th_L95_details}, where the captured particle is marked in red while the neighbors that show cooperative motions are marked in white, with their displacements measured by visual tracking.
+Its corresponding movie clip is provided in the Supplemental Material \cite{supp1}, where the digger wiggles and pushes to disturb the local network formed between the targeted particle and its neighbors.
+The targeted particle is indirectly pushed into the digger's front recess as its neighboring particles undergo plastic reorganization.
+This process takes place as the accumulation of small cooperative motions among the involved particles, which collectively exhibit a fragile mechanical response \cite{claudin98}.
+For the digger to move a distance comparable to its size, the number of particles to be relocated is at the order of $(D_d/d_L)^2$.
 The initial configuration of the system is shown in Fig. \ref{fig:Exp_cylinder_N50moved}(a), where particles are colored from red to blue according to the chronological order in which they were relocated during the operation.
 Fig. \ref{fig:Exp_cylinder_N50moved}(b) shows the final configuration of the system after the movement of the digger, where the straight lines show the displacement between the two configurations of each particle, either relocated (red) or merely disturbed (white) by the digger.